top of page

 Homeless Prevention Programs

-To spread the love a little further, we published a beautiful recipe book last year and a new one this year.
+To spread the love a little further, we published a beautiful recipe book.
 We covered all the printing costs so that 100% of sales proceeds are donated to Harbor Homes!

 Joyful Eatings is generously supported by